Optimality and Approximate Optimality of Source-Channel Separation in Networks: Optimality of Separation for Distributed Network Joint Source-Channel Coding

-We next show that if a distortion matrix $\vec{D}$ is achievable in the joint coding problem given by Definition \ref{def:DNSj1} and Definition \ref{def:DNSj2}, which is denoted as $\mathbb{P}_j$, then the rate distortion matrix pair $(\{\kappa C_{e}\},\vec{D})$ is also achievable in the pure source coding problem given by Definition \ref{def:DDNSC} and Definition \ref{def:sourcecodingRD}, which is denoted as $\mathbb{P}_{s}$.
-For this purpose, we shall construct an $n$-session distributed network source code for $\mathbb{P}_{s}$ that operates on a source sequence of length $mn'$.
-Definition \ref{def:DDNSC} and Definition \ref{def:sourcecodingRD} are rather crucial in the discussion below, and the readers are encouraged to familiarize with them before proceeding.
+\textbf{Proof for the direction $\mathcal{D}_{dis}\subseteq\mathcal{D}^*_{dis}$:} We wish to show that if a distortion matrix $\vec{D}$ is achievable in the joint coding problem $\mathbb{P}_j$ (Definitions \ref{def:DNSj1} and \ref{def:DNSj2}), then the rate distortion matrix pair $(\{\kappa C_{e}\},\vec{D})$ is also achievable in the source coding problem $\mathbb{P}_{s}$ (Definitions \ref{def:DDNSC} and \ref{def:sourcecodingRD}).
+For this purpose, we construct an $n$-session distributed network source code for $\mathbb{P}_{s}$ that operates on a source sequence of length $mn'$ from a joint coding code.
+For any achievable distortion matrix $\vec{D}$ and any $\epsilon>0$, there exists an $(m,n,\{D_{k,j}+\epsilon,k\in\mathscr{T}_j\})$ distributed network joint source-channel code (see Definitions \ref{def:DNSj1} and \ref{def:DNSj2}), where $n\leq\kappa m$.
+Let us fix this joint coding code, and use it to construct a source code for $\mathbb{P}_s$.